SS Isaac M. Scott: Wreck

-Isaac Merritt Scott remained missing for 63 years.
+Isaac M. Scott remained missing for 63 years.
 Located by divers in 1976 about 6 mi off Northpoint, Michigan, she rests upside down and is half buried in mud under 55 m of water with her nose still pointed into the storm.
 The wreck contains evidence that it was likely swamped by a large rogue wave resulting in the ship rolling over and sinking almost instantly.
 Her final resting place is now part of the 448 mi2 Thunder Bay National Marine Sanctuary and Underwater Preserve.
 The wreck lies at.